 What You Should Know About Flood Protection

 Because the City of Sunny Isles Beach is located in a unique geographical area; it is particularly susceptible to flooding from major rain events and storm surge.
 The City is surrounded by major water bodies such as the Atlantic Ocean, and the Atlantic Ocean’s Intracoastal.
 Sunny Isles Beach lies close to sea level and its underground water supply is just below the ground surface.
 Therefore, major rain events sometimes leave rainwater nowhere to drain, causing occasional flooding in some areas of the City.
 To find out if your home lies in an area susceptible to flooding, known as Special Flood Hazard Areas or flood zones, please call the Building Department at 305-947-2150.
 Floods are also dangerous.
-Even though they appear to move slowly (three feet per second), a flood two feet deep can knock a man off his feet and float a car.
+Even though they appear to move slowly (three feet per second), a flood two feet deep can knock a person off their feet and float a car.

 Your property may be high enough that it has not been flooded during recent storms.
 However, it can still be flooded in the event of a worse future storm.
 If you are in the floodplain, the odds are that someday your property will be damaged.
 This information below gives you some ideas of what you can do to protect yourself.

 City Flood Services